rohitchourey0809/Javascript_Technical_concepts/Readme.md

 # Lazy loading

 Lazy loading is a technique in which you defer the loading of non-essential resources or components until they are actually needed.
 In React, lazy loading is commonly used for code-splitting, where you load parts of your application only when the user navigates to a specific route or interacts with a particular feature

+# What is JavaScript?

+JavaScript is a high-level, interpreted programming language primarily used for creating interactive effects within web browsers.

+# What are the key features of JavaScript?

+JavaScript is dynamically typed, supports functional and object-oriented programming paradigms, and is used for client-side as well as server-side development (with platforms like Node.js)
+.

+# What is the difference between null and undefined?

+null represents the intentional absence of any object value, whereas undefined indicates the absence of a value in general. null is a value that can be assigned to a variable, whereas undefined usually means the variable has been declared but not yet assigned a value.

+# What is hoisting in JavaScript?

+#Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their containing scope during the compile phase, before the code execution.
+However, only the declarations are hoisted, not the initializations.

+# What are closures in JavaScript?

+Closures are functions that have access to their own scope, the scope in which they were defined, and the global scope.
+This allows for the preservation of the state of variables even after the outer function has finished executing.

+# What is the event loop in JavaScript?

+The event loop is a single-threaded mechanism in JavaScript that handles asynchronous callbacks.
+It continuously checks the call stack for functions to execute, and when it's empty, it looks at the message queue.
+If there are any messages, it processes them one by one.

+# What is the difference between == and === operators?

+The == operator checks for equality after type coercion, whereas the === operator checks for equality without type coercion.
+In other words, === checks for both value and type equality, whereas == only checks for value equality after type conversion.

+# What is prototypal inheritance in JavaScript?

+Prototypal inheritance is a way of creating objects in JavaScript where objects inherit properties and methods from a prototype.
+Each object has a private property which holds a link to another object called its prototype.

+# What are some ways to handle asynchronous code in JavaScript?

+Callbacks, Promises, and Async/Await are common ways to handle asynchronous code in JavaScript.
+Callbacks were traditionally used, Promises were introduced to simplify callback hell, and Async/Await is a syntactic sugar built on top of Promises to make asynchronous code look synchronous.

+# Explain the concept of event bubbling and event capturing.

+Event bubbling is the process where an event propagates from the target element up through its ancestors in the DOM tree.
+Event capturing is the opposite — the event starts from the top of the DOM tree and propagates downwards to the target element.